Wade Burleson: 2022 ‘Burleson for Congress’ campaign

 On February 1, 2022, Burleson announced his candidacy as a Republican to represent Oklahoma's 3rd congressional district in the U.S. House of Representatives, challenging incumbent Frank Lucas; he lost in the primary to Lucas.

+Political views

+Wade Burleson has publicly supported Judd Blevins, a known white nationalist affiliated with Identity Evropa who marched at the 2017 Unite the Right rally, for election to Enid City Commission.
+He also brought conservative speakers to his church such as Charlie Kirk and Dinesh D'Souza, and wrote articles that promote anti-trans, Christian supremacist, Western supremacist, and anti-Palestinian viewpoints.

 Gender equality

 Christians for Biblical Equality awarded Burleson the International Priscilla and Aquila Award for his advocacy of gender equality.

-The termination of Sheri Klouda would not have been publicly known except for it being highlighted on Burleson's blog.
+The termination of Sheri Klouda was broken on Burleson's blog.

 Burleson was a speaker at a rally for women during the 2018 Convention in Dallas, telling messengers that "The New Testament we say we believe teaches us Jesus Christ sets women free to serve, to lead, to minister."

 Proposed database of sexual predators

 In 2007, Burleson recommended the creation of a database to track sexually abusive ministers.

 Istoria Ministries blog

 In 2005, Burleson used his blog, Istoria Ministries, to identify what he called "the continuing narrowing of the doctrinal parameters of fellowship and cooperation in the area of missions and evangelism by demanding conformity and agreement on nonessential doctrines."

 In May 2015, policies implemented by International Mission Board and spoken against by Burleson, leading to his censure by the IMB, were reversed.

-In May 2015, the IMB trustees reversed its controversial missionary qualification policies and implemented the changes that Burleson had recommended a decade earlier.
-In May 2015, Christianity Today reported on the IMB policy reversals, writing, "Former IMB trustee Wade Burleson, pastor of Emmanuel Baptist Church in Enid, Oklahoma, clashed with other trustees over the policies.
-In 2006, a group of trustees tried to oust him from the IMB board, but that attempt failed."